-If user destroys the CSR on the KVM IP Console Module, please notice that there is no way to get it back.
-If user deleted it by mistake, please perform the three steps as described above.
+If you destroy the CSR on the KVM IP Console Module there is no way to get it back!
+In case you deleted it by mistake, you have to repeat the three steps as described above.

 Common name

 This is the network name of the KVM IP Console Module once it is installed in the user's network (usually the fully qualified domain name).
 It is identical to the name that is used to access the KVM IP Console Module with a web browser (without the "http://" prefix).
 In case the name given here and the actual network name differ, the browser will pop up a security warning when the KVM IP Console Module is accessed using HTTPS.